Sea of Thieves season 4 now exploring Sunken Kingdom

 "You've got these huge structures within the Sunken Kingdom, which you must go down and explore all the different nooks and crannies for hidden treasure and secrets," senior environment artist James Crosbie explained.
 "This is going to be a real treat for those who are really interested in the lore and the untold stories of both the merfolk and the Ancients."

-Treasuries are the murder option, combat arenas to give seafolk a sound kicking them yoink their cups.
+Treasuries are the murder option, combat arenas to give seafolk a sound kicking then yoink their stuff.
 Treasuries will also always be marked on your map but are not always active.
 If a big purple swirly hangs over the waves above a Treasury, and the coral is lit up, you'll be able to go in and give folks a good kicking.
 Kill them all and the vault opens for you to grab Coral Treasures.

 "In A Pirate's Life we created these two new awesome AI types in the Ocean Crawlers and the Sirens," game designer Ryan Hall said.
 "And then this was a place where we could really show off those AI types in an arena-like environment."